 Questions to consider before engaging in discussions of heritability.

-First question: When does asking, e.g. “which is more important, nature or nurture?” gain us a useful perspective, or research question?
+First question: When does asking, e.g., “which is more important, nature or nurture?” gain us a useful perspective, or research question?
 Never.
 You need to refine it.
-To recycle a common analogy, imagine a computer science where the central questions were ones like: “can do word processing on my laptop because of hardware or because of software?”, or if I tried to represent the “contribution” of “hardware factors” versus “software factors” to “word processing” via a variance decomposition?
-We could surely extract some nontrivial correlations from that, but it would be hard to argue we were approaching this analysis with the most effective tools.
-Worse, imagine that we had to pick “sides” and choose which one was “more important”.
+To recycle a common analogy, imagine a computer science where the central questions were ones like: “can do word processing on my laptop because of hardware or because of software?”.
+This kind of muddy thinking will have us trying to discern the contribution of “hardware factors” versus “software factors” to “word processing” via a variance decomposition, which is clearly a waste of time.
+We could surely extract some correlations from that, but it will sbe purely decorative.
 Anyway, you get the drift.
 Careful here.

-- Ozymandias, Shared environment effects are real has some points about how we discuss shared environment.
+Ozymandias, Shared environment effects are real makes some interesting points about how we discuss shared environment.

 Believing in zero role for shared environment also fails to pass the sniff test.
 Lots of people, I think, will agree that whether or not you talk to your baby might not have any long-term consequences.
 But the “zero role for shared environment” position requires yourself to commit to the position that all of the following have either zero correlation between siblings or no effect on children’s psychology whatsoever:

 - All other forms of air and water pollution.

 - Prenatal nutrition.

 The classic heritability score, are an interesting case study.

 Spoiler: Heritability is a linear variance decomposition over two factors, and thus is a very blunt instrument, design for approximate solutions under poverty of data and computation.

 Since this research mostly comes from observational studies, one should be suspicious reading research that doesn't at the bare minimum extend their method to a causal DAG.
 It's not my area, but its easy to find a lot papers that don't.